Limits to Extracting Neutron-Star Physics Constraints from NICER Pulse Profiles: Conclusions

 We investigated the relation between the amplitudes of the Fourier components of pulse profiles of \src and the X-ray spectral components using \nicer and \xmm data.
 We found that the Fourier decomposition of the pulse profiles at different energies supports the detection of two Fourier components that are statistically significant.
 By combining this information with the X-ray spectral data, we determined that at most 15 independent model parameters can be inferred from the combined timing and spectral data from this source.
 Equally importantly, we determined that the power-law component of the spectrum, which is presumed to be of magnetospheric origin, shows substantial pulsations with significant harmonic structure.

 We generalized our analyses to the three additional sources for which \nicer carried out sustained observing campaigns for pulse profile modeling.
 We show the results in Appendix~\ref{app:others}.
 For \psrdz, we can also detect up to two Fourier components, but only at energies $E\lesssim 2$~keV.
 For this source, the first harmonic is stronger than the fundamental, which is consistent with the high inferred inclination.
 The spectrum of this source, however, shows evidence for a single blackbody and a power law component, with the blackbody making at most a comparable contribution as the power law in the $0.6-1.3$~keV range, and being subdominant everywhere else.
 Adopting an alternative model with only blackbody components results in a fit that is statistically worse.
 More importantly, that model leads to an unphysically low value for the interstellar extinction, forcing the hydrogen column density to become practically zero.
-This is probably similar to the extremely low value of the hydrogen column density inferred for \src by \citet{Choudhury_2024} that is inconsistent with those of alternative measurements.
+This situation is similar to the extremely low {\bf most likely} value of the hydrogen column density inferred for \src by \citet{Choudhury_2024} that is mostly unconstrained and largely inconsistent with independent measurements.

 For \psrzs, it is barely possible to detect 1 or 2 Fourier components for $0.3 \leq E \leq 1$~keV, at marginal statistical significance.
 For this reason, we did not perform a spectral analysis for this source.